SEKOIA-IO/documentation/docs/integrations/windows.md

 ## Overview
 Microsoft Windows is a popular operating system developed by Microsoft since 1985.

-In this documenaton we will explain 2 ways to collect and send Windows logs to SEKOIA.IO.
+In this documenation we will explain 2 ways to collect and send Windows logs to SEKOIA.IO.
 - From the Windows machine directly to SEKOIA.IO using the NXLog agent
 - From the Windows machine to an internal log concentrator (Rsyslog), then forwarded to SEKOIA.IO